tamnguyenvan/screenvivid/README.md

 ### System Requirements

 - **Ubuntu/Debian**:
   - The app is based on PySide6, which requires glibc-2.28+.
-It supports Ubuntu 20.04 or later, and Debian 10 or later.
+It supports Ubuntu 20.04 or later, Debian 10 or later, and other distributions with glibc 2.28+ such as Fedora 29+, CentOS 8+, and OpenSUSE Leap 15.1+.
   - 4GB RAM (8GB recommended)
 - **Windows**:
   - Windows 10 or later